 Does Your Organization’s Culture Support High Performance?

 Have you experienced the downside of a failed effort to install high performance work practices such as six sigma, lean manufacturing, or total quality management?
 Would you like to prevent time and money waste as you try to put similar improvement efforts in place?
 If so, you would benefit from this presentation.
 Most improvement efforts fail because the work culture does not support a high performance way of thinking.

-Many organizations would like to think that they are high performers.
+Many organizations like to think that they are high performers.
 However, many struggle to actually achieve and sustain the results that justify such a title.
 This presentation uses examples of high performance work systems and cultures to help illustrate what a high performance company looks, sounds, and feels like.
 The use of multiple high performance workplace assessments helps participants gauge their progress towards performance excellence.

 Are You an Effective 21st Century Leader?

 By the end of the 20th century, a lot of books had been published and read on the topic of leadership.
 Many people had invested considerable money attending training workshops in an attempt to learn how to become a better leader.
 Now, over twenty years into this new century, many of us still wonder what it takes to really be an effective leader.
 This is especially true in a workplace that is often quite different than those that the books were written about and the training sessions were built around only 25 years ago.

 The intent of this presentation is to help make its participants better leaders.
 To be successful in today’s workplace however, supervisors and managers must be able to proactively lead what seems to be an ever changing workforce.
 Also, they need to be able to quickly respond to rapidly shifting customer demands.
 In short, effective 21st century leaders learn to utilize change.
 This workshop provides key tools leaders need to become more effective in today’s global business climate.